remlapmot/OneSampleMR/README.md

 update.packages()
 ```

-### On macOS the gmm package requires a GNU Fortran installation

-* The **gmm** package is a dependency package of **OneSampleMR**.
-* Even if **gmm** is installed as a binary package, when it is loaded a GNU Fortran installation is required.
+### Issue with gmm package versions 1.6-5, 1.6-6, 1.7 on macOS

+Using these old versions of the **gmm** package, a GNU Fortran installation was required even if the binary version of the package was installed.

+The fix is to update to the current version of **gmm**, which is version 1.8.

+If you cannot update your version of **gmm** then

 * The current version of GNU Fortran to install is documented [here](https://mac.r-project.org/tools/) and available [here](https://mac.r-project.org/tools/gfortran-12.2-universal.pkg)
 * Note that the version of Fortran available from Homebrew will probably not work

-As far as I know this issue only exists on macOS.

 ### Development version